zsparal/api-documentation/source/reference/v1/profiles-api/create-profile.rst

 --------
 ``201`` ``application/json; charset=utf-8``

-A profile object is returned, as described in :ref:`Get profile <v1/profiles-get>`.
+A profile object is returned, as described in :doc:`Get profile </reference/v1/profiles-api/get-profile>`.

 Example
 -------